LyonsZhang/CINEMA-Group/content/post/23-02-01-research-associate-recruitment/index.md

 ---
-title: We are Hiring a full-time Research Associate STS
+title: We are seeking a highly motivated Research Associate to join the biostatistics team at CWRU
 date: 2023-02-01
 image:
   focal_point: 'top'